Labelled Well Quasi Ordered Classes of Bounded Linear Clique-Width: Outlook

-\subparagraph{Finite Power Property.} The questions answered in this paper are connected to research on well-quasi-orders that can be defined on $\Sigma^*$ by sets of rewrite rules.
-This was studied by \cite{EHR83,BEH85,KUNC05} and others.
-The main results are that the \emph{unavoidability} prevents the existence of large antichains.
-Note that the approach based on finite monoids developed by \cite{KUNC05} has to be connected to the languages having the so-called \emph{finite power property}, in the sense that these are the languages such that $\bigcup_{n \geq 0} L^n$ stabilizes after finitely many steps.
+\subparagraph{Finite Power Property.} The questions answered in this paper are connected to research on well-quasi-orders that can be defined on $\Sigma^*$ by sets of rewrite rules since a \kl{tree-model embedding} is essentially obtained by rewriting an element $m$ of a finite monoid $M$ by a product $m_1 \cdots m_n$ of elements of $M$ evaluating to $m$.
+Such rewriting systems have been studied in the past and the main results are that the \emph{unavoidability} of some patterns prevents the existence of large antichains \cite{EHR83,BEH85,KUNC05}.
+Pursuing this line of research, it was proven that \kl{totally ordered monoids} are precisely those that recognize solely languages enjoying the \intro{finite power property}, i.e., languages such that $\bigcup_{n \geq 0} L^n$ stabilizes after finitely many steps.
+We conclude by the following intriguing remark: \cite{KUNC05,KIRS02}.
+It remains unclear whether there is a direct proof of the result of \cite{DRT10} using the finite power property, but it is aesthetically pleasing that, at least intuitively, such a property precisely forbids the existence of ``long induced paths'' and their variants (long induced complement of paths, etc.).